pimcore/pimcore/doc/Development_Documentation/23_Installation_and_Upgrade/07_Updating_Pimcore/01_Upgrade_from_4_to_5/01_Basic_Migration.md

     - `newsletter` > `smtp` > `ssl` => if `''` change to `null`
     - `newsletter` > `smtp` > `auth` > `method` => if `''` change to `null`
     - `newsletter` > `smtp` > `auth` > `password` => add if not there with value `''`

-- Replace your `composer.json` with [this one](https://github.com/pimcore/skeleton/blob/master/composer.json) and re-add your custom dependencies.

-- Run `COMPOSER_MEMORY_LIMIT=3G composer update`
-If you encounter errors, please fix them until the command works properly.
-You can use `--no-scripts` to install dependencies and then iterate through errors in subsequent calls to save some time.

 - Change document root of your webserver to `/web` directory - document root must not be project root anymore